JissatsU/AbuseIPDB/README.md

 # AbuseIPDB

-* Right now this is the cli version, so it wasn't meant to be integrable.
+* Currently, only the cli version is available, so you wont be able to integrate the scrip anywhere...
+I guess...

 ## Usage
  * Options